NEW Email Sequences and AI Assistant are live now

 These questions will help you evaluate the data you are receiving and the custom fields you need.
 A good CRM gives you quality data that is accurate and up-to-date.
 This quality data can be reliably used to make business decisions that are informed and well-considered.

-These are the steps you should follow to ensure the quality of your CRM data.
+These are the steps you should follow to ensure the quality of your CRM data and do any necessary clean-ups.

 A CRM system collects and stores data over a long period of time.
 Some of the data collected may not be relevant to your business, or it might have expired.
 Either way, unused data in your system is cluttered and should be cleaned up.